The ultimate traveller's guide to Kathmandu: where to stay, what to eat, and what to do

 To see the 'real' Kathmandu, we recommend stepping outside of Thamel.
-The rest of the city is jam-packed with cultural and artistic history to rival any European city, endless streets worth exploring, and some of the friendliest locals around.
-It's also a little slower paced that Thamel, which you'll appreciate after a while.
+The rest of the city is jam-packed with cultural and artistic history to rival any European city, endless streets worth exploring, and you'll find some of the friendliest locals all around.
+It's also a little slower paced than Thamel, which you'll appreciate after a while.
 Check out our guide to the best things to do in Kathmandu if you need some inspiration.

-Kathmandu is home to some of the most revered temples in both the Buddhist and Hindu community.
+Kathmandu is home to some of the most revered cultural sites in both the Buddhist and Hindu communities.
 If time is limited, you HAVE to visit the following temples and stupas:

 Also located at Kathmandu Durbar Square is Hanuman Dhoka, Kathmandu's former royal palace.
 At the time of writing this (2016) it's currently closed for repairs to damage sustained in the 2015 earthquake, however it is worth your time should it re-open soon.